tjssmy/4700Code/README.md

-# ELEC 4700 MATLAB Demonstrations (test of windows)
+# ELEC 4700 MATLAB Demonstrations (test of windows2)

 The following repo includes a number of demonstrations for [ELEC 4700][elec4700] and [ELEC 4705][elec4705] written in MATLAB.